azrafe7/hxOrderedMap/README.md

 ## Notes

 Internal book-keeping to maintain the order of insertion makes using this data structure a bit slower than using a Map directly
-(approximately 1.5-2x slower).
+(e.g. approximately 1.5-2x slower for set/remove).

-Retrieving some info from an OrderedMap instance may be faster for the same reason (like getting the number of key-values, a copy of the keys, clearing the map, etc.).
+Retrieving some info from an OrderedMap instance is faster for the same reason (e.g. getting the number of key-values, a copy of the keys, clearing the map, etc.).

-Note that this is not intended as a replacement for `haxe.ds.Map` (especially if you care about speed), but I found it useful in many situations.
+Note that this is not intended as a replacement for `haxe.ds.Map` (especially if you care about speed), but I've found it useful in many situations.

 ## License (MIT)